RRethy/vim-illuminate/README.md

 ## Configuration

 Illuminate will delay before highlighting, this is not lag, it is to avoid the jarring experience of things illuminating too fast.
-This can be controlled with the `updatetime` (which is default to 4000 milliseconds) option as follows (in your vimrc):
+This can be controlled with `g:Illuminate_delay` (which is default to 250 milliseconds) as follows (in your vimrc):

 ```
+" Time in millis (default 250)
-set updatetime = 250
+let g:Illuminate_delay = 250
 ```

 By default illuminate will highlight all words the cursor passes over, but